sherrymax/ephesoft/installation-steps/README.md

 7. Open port `8080` in the Windows Firewall to get access the web UI without doing an RDP, for future.![win-firewall](resources/2.png)
 8. A valid Ephesoft license is required for successful login.

-## Steps to get a valid Ephesoft license
+## 2. Get a valid Ephesoft license

 1. Send a request to tickets@ephesoft.com to create a Customer Portal account.
 2. To submit a new license request, please log in to [License Management page](https://ephesoft.force.com/login?ec=302&startURL=%2Fs%2Flicenses).![license-request](resources/3.png)